 On February 22, 2021, Legacy Ocean entered into a Consulting Agreement with Jonathan Kurtis, a member of its board of directors, that was amended effective August 2, 2021 and further amended effective December 31, 2021.
 The Consulting Agreement provides for Mr. Kurtis to provide consulting services as requested by Legacy Ocean in exchange for an annual payment of \$200,000 which is payable only upon Legacy Ocean's first cumulative capital raise equal to at least \$50 million, subject to his continued service relationship with Legacy Ocean through such payment date.
 In addition, in connection with this consulting arrangement, Poseidon granted Mr. Kurtis 969,000 profits interests.
 The profits interests are subject to the terms and conditions of Poseidon's Amended and Restated Operating Agreement and a profits interest agreement.
-Upon his termination of services for Legacy Ocean, other than by Legacy Ocean for "cause", Poseidon has the right to purchase any vested profit interests at fair market value as determined by its board.
-If the termination is by Legacy Ocean for "cause," vested profits interests are forfeited.
+Upon his termination of services for Legacy Ocean, other than by Legacy Ocean for "cause," vested profits interests are forfeited.
 The profits interests are fully vested.